George Gimarc: 24/7Comedy and Today's Comedy

+Texas Music Hall Of Fame

+After working as an archivist and guide for the Texas Musicians Museum in Irving Texas, he began working in the Texas Music Hall of Fame.
+As one of the commissioners on the Executive Coordinating Committee, Gimarc is responsible for setting up relationships with musicians, identifying items for future displays, and securing materials for the museum's archive.
+Along with other members of the Texas Music Hall of Fame, they promoted the Texas Music History Trail on several visits to the capitol in Austin, TX, building a network of similar, privately owned museums around Texas.

 Published works

 Punk Diary 1970-79: "The beginning of punk in 1970.
 There are over 2,000 music news entries and 1,000 recordings detailed.
 Rare records are annotated with details."

 Post-Punk Diary 1980-1982: "The mutation of punk into the thrash and Oi! movements, the rise of the New Romantic movement with groups like Duran Duran, Visage and Spandau Ballet.
 America heard new music from Boy George, R.E.M., 10,000 Maniacs, and The Bongos.
 Although it only covers three years in music, this complete day-by-day diary includes over 900 bands and in excess of 3,300 records."

 Punk Diary 1970-82: The above two books combined into one publication.

 Hollywood Hi Fi, (with Pat Reeder), St. Martin's Press: "An overview of 125 recordings by singing celebrities who really should never have been allowed into a recording studio.
 You wouldn't believe the songs sung by Jerry Mathers, Joe Pesci, Clint Eastwood, Leonard Nimoy, Bette Davis, Hogan's Heroes, Joan Rivers, Rex Reed, Mae West and others."